 If you have questions about the grant process, please contact one of our staff members:

 Frequently Asked Questions

-Question: How does The West End Home Foundation define “senior”?
+Question: How does The West End Home Foundation define “older adult”?

-Answer: We have not established a specific age at which one is considered “senior”.
-Agencies and programs have varying guidelines regarding eligibility for senior specific services.
-We ask applicants to provide their definition of “senior” and why it is appropriate for their particular service and client base.
+Answer: We have not established a specific age at which one is considered an “older adult”.
+Agencies and programs have varying guidelines regarding eligibility for older adult specific services.
+We ask applicants to provide their definition of “older adult” and why it is appropriate for their particular service and client base.

 What is an appropriate amount to request from The West End Home Foundation?

 We have not established minimum or maximum grant award amounts.
 Grant award amounts in recent years have varied widely.
 It is the responsibility of the applicant to present a budget that is appropriate for the type and amount of service proposed.